 Meaning of Samiljeol

-The name 삼일절 (Samiljeol) can be broken into three parts:
+The name 삼일절 (samiljeol) can be broken into three parts:

 삼 = 3

-일 = day
+일 = day / 1

 절 = festival day (word suffix)

-On March 1, 1919, 33 Korean Movement core activists read the Korean Declaration of Independence.
+On March 1st, 1919, 33 Korean Movement core activists read the Korean Declaration of Independence.
 Following that, over 2 million Koreans participated in over 1500 demonstrations nationwide.
 Many were arrested, wounded, or killed.

 How Is Independence Movement Day Celebrated in Korea?

-What will you do to celebrate Independence Movement Day in Korea?Find this helpful?
-Share with your friends.
-They'll thank you for it!
+What will you do to celebrate Independence Movement Day in Korea?
+Let us know in the comments!